crypt0rr/kb/content/tools/framework/impacket/ntlmrelayx-py/index.md

-                        will relay back to the client') -tf TARGETSFILE       File that contains targets by hostname or full URL, one per line -w                    Watch the target file for changes and update target list automatically (only valid with -tf) -i, --interactive     Launch an smbclient or LDAP console insteadof executing a command after a successful relay.
+                        will relay back to the client') -tf TARGETSFILE       File that contains targets by hostname or full URL, one per line -w                    Watch the target file for changes and update target list automatically (only valid with -tf) -i, --interactive     Launch an smbclient, LDAP console or SQL shell insteadof executing a command after a successful relay.
 This console will listen locally on a tcp port and can be reached with for example netcat.
   -ip INTERFACE_IP, --interface-ip INTERFACE_IP
                         IP address of interface to bind SMB and HTTP servers --smb-port SMB_PORT   Port to listen on smb server